sirrobot01/debrid-blackhole/README.md

 ![ui](doc/main.png)

-This is a Golang implementation go Torrent QbitTorrent with a **Multiple Debrid service support**.
+This is a Golang implementation of Torrent QbitTorrent with a **Multiple Debrid service support**.

 ### Table of Contents